Adapt and Diffuse: Sample-adaptive Reconstruction via Latent Diffusion Models: Experiments

-\textbf{Comparison with state-of-the-art --} Table \ref{tab:table_results} summarizes our results on Gaussian deblurring with varying blur amount and non-linear deblurring.
-We observe that \methodname{} consistently outperforms other diffusion-based solvers in terms of perceptual metrics such as LPIPS and FID.
-SwinIR, a state-of-the-art supervised image restoration model achieves higher PSNR and SSIM as diffusion methods, however the reconstructions lack detail compared to other techniques.
-This phenomenon is due to the perception-distortion trade-off \cite{blau2018perception}: improving perceptual image quality is fundamentally at odds with distortion metrics.
-Furthermore, we highlight that our initial reconstructions are worse than SwinIR reconstructions (compare AE vs. SwinIR) used to initialize CCDF-variants.
-Despite this, we still achieve overall better perceptual reconstruction quality.
+\textbf{Comparison with other methods --} In Table \ref{tab:table_results} (top), we observe that SwinIR, a state-of-the-art supervised restoration model achieves higher PSNR and SSIM than diffusion methods, however it falls short in terms of perceptual image quality.
+This phenomenon is due to the perception-distortion trade-off \citep{blau2018perception}: improving perceptual image quality is fundamentally at odds with distortion metrics.
+Furthermore, we highlight that our initial reconstructions obtained from the severity encoder are poorer quality than SwinIR reconstructions (compare AE vs. SwinIR), however diffusion samplers greatly improve over the perceptual quality of the initial reconstruction, eventually surpassing both SwinIR and all non-adaptive diffusion solver baselines.

-We perform visual comparison of reconstructed samples in Figure \ref{fig:visual}.
-We observe that \methodname{} can reconstruct fine details, significantly improving upon the autoencoded reconstruction used to initialize the reverse diffusion process.
-SwinIR produces reliable reconstructions, but with less details compared to diffusion-based methods.
-Moreover, note that diffusion-based solvers with fixed number of diffusion steps tend to under-diffuse (see $2$nd row, lack of details) or over-diffuse ($4$th row, high-frequency artifacts) leading to subpar reconstructions.

-\textbf{Efficiency of the method --} In order to demonstrate the gains in terms of reconstruction efficiency, we compare \methodname{} to CCDF-L across various (fixed) number of reverse diffusion steps (Fig. \ref{fig: nfe_efficiency}).
-We observe that our adaptive method achieves the best FID across any fixed number of steps by a large margin.
-Moreover, it achieves near-optimal LPIPS with often $2\times$ less average number of diffusion steps.
-We observe that the predicted diffusion steps are spread around the mean and not closely concentrated, further highlighting the adaptivity of our proposed method.
+\textbf{Importance of sample-adaptivity --} In order to highlight the importance of sample-adaptivity, we compare our adaptive technique to a simple non-adaptive modification.
+Here, instead of predicting the starting time via severity encoding on a sample-by-sample basis, we set the starting time for all samples to $N'$.
+For the sake of simplicity, we choose \adaptive{Latent-DPS} as our adaptive method, and vary the fixed start time between $10-500$ for the non-adaptive variant.
+We leverage SwinIR reconstructions as initialization for the non-adaptive variant.
+We perform experiments on CelebA-HQ under varying Gaussian blur.
+The results are depicted in Fig. \ref{fig: nfe_efficiency}.
+Our adaptive method achieves the best FID across any fixed number of steps by a large margin, despite the lower quality initialization from the severity encoder.
+Moreover, our technique with sample-adaptivity achieves near-optimal LPIPS with $2\times$ less average number of diffusion steps compared to the non-adaptive variant.
+We observe that the predicted start times from our technique are spread around the mean and not closely concentrated, further highlighting the adaptivity of \methodname{}.